New York University, School of Medicine

 To address this need among its own grantees, NYHealth began funding in 2008 a technical assistance initiative that offers additional support in strengthening the evaluation aspects of grantee projects.
 With funding from NYHealth, the New York University (NYU) School of Medicine has provided direct assistance to selected grantees, held training workshops for grantees, and created an online evaluation toolkit to be used by potential NYHealth applicants and current grantees.
 Through continued support from NYHealth, the evaluation technical assistance program has built on the successes of previous years.
 In 2023, NYHealth awarded NYU a grant to continue this initiative for NYHealth grantees.

-Under this grant, NYU will continue to provide evaluation technical assistance workshops for grantees that cover a range of topics, including developing a logic model; designing and implementing a process and outcome evaluation; and coding and analyzing qualitative data.
-NYU will continue to offer workshop content through monthly, interactive webinar learning sessions, with a potential hybrid approach in 2024.
-Participants will further receive evaluation workshop presentations and other resources in an electronic format.
-NYU will also reach out to new grantees to schedule an initial, one-hour consultation.
-The evaluation team will provide enhanced technical assistance to grantee organizations over a one-year period and offer customized support, depending on grantee needs.
-Lastly, NYU will send out periodic reminders to grantees about the availability of technical assistance.
+Under this grant, NYU continued to provide evaluation technical assistance workshops for grantees that cover a range of topics, including developing a logic model; designing and implementing a process and outcome evaluation; and coding and analyzing qualitative data.
+NYU continued to offer workshop content through monthly, interactive webinar learning sessions, with a potential hybrid approach in 2024.
+Participants received evaluation workshop presentations and other resources in an electronic format.
+NYU also reached out to new grantees to schedule an initial, one-hour consultation.
+The evaluation team provided enhanced technical assistance to grantee organizations over a one-year period and offered customized support, depending on grantee needs.
+Lastly, NYU sent out periodic reminders to grantees about the availability of technical assistance.

 Related Grants: